ni/nimi-python/docs/niswitch/class.rst

     .. py:method:: abort()

             Aborts the scan in progress.
-Initiate a scan with :py:meth:`niswitch.Session._initiate_scan`.
+Initiate a scan with :py:meth:`niswitch.Session.initiate`.
 If the switch module is not scanning, NISWITCH_ERROR_NO_SCAN_IN_PROGRESS error is returned.